 You’ve probably heard about this.
 It’s an oddball sitting somewhere between website builders and coding it yourself.
 It can be as inexpensive as coding your own website, but also as complex.
 Bottom-line is that with Wordpress you’ll have a little bit more creative freedom, but also more hassle.

 It can be a good option, but I’d suggest to proceed with caution.

 If you need more creative options, you could try to learn coding yourself.
 This is the cheapest option in terms of money, but the most expensive in terms of time.

 If you only need a really simple website, you can probably do it.
 But to be realistic, you probably need a website, not to learn a whole new craft.
 I’d discourage you from going this route unless you really want to invest into building a whole new skill.

 All in all, when it comes to DIY’ing this, the most important is to set your expectations.
-In some cases, having a DIY website is probably better than having none.
+In most cases, having a DIY website is probably better than having none.
 It may be just the right first step.

 However, as with anything, the more you invest, the better experience for your customers, the higher their willingness to spend.

 How much will this cost?
 Quite surely under $300 per year.

 But expect to invest one to two months of your time into this.